Comprehensive Review Real Customer Analysis

 Comfort and Fit

 Width Profile The shoe is generally offered in a regular width.
-It has a rounded toe box that users find comfortable, neither famously wide like a New Balance 574 nor painfully narrow.
+It has a rounded toe box that users find forgiving, neither famously wide like a New Balance 574 nor painfully narrow.
 It sits in that "Goldilocks" zone for the average foot.

 One user noted: